rcrowther/django-taxonomy/README.md

 Con
 - No multi-parent (node map) option
 - Poor at finding descendant elements, so poor the functionality has not been implemented
-- 500 lines of code but a lot of README
+- For 500 lines of code, a lot of README
 - tests [Ummm](#tests)

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT or maybe Treebeard's PathTree implementation.
 This is not that app.